Last updated on January 17, 2021

 Focusing on the beneficial aspects of the injection

-When you have a phobia of needles, you tend to focus solely on the possibility of pain from the needle penetration.
+When you have a phobia of needles, you tend to only focus on the possibility of pain from the needle penetration.
 It is easy to forget that the injection benefits you by eliminating any pain during dental treatment.

 A lot of people will recall being dragged to the doctor by parents or caregivers to have the dreaded inoculations, and the dread and despair they felt at the prospect.
-Often the parent, caregiver or even the doctor will not have explained why the injection is being given (it will stop pain, make us healthy, protect from nasty illnesses etc) so the child may easily conclude that the infliction of pain is a punishment for something.
-Some parents or caregivers use their child’s fear of injections for exactly this purpose, recognising the desire to “do anything to get out of a visit to the doctor’s office” as a means of making the child comply – along the lines of “if you don’t behave, I’ll ask the doctor/dentist to give you a big jab”.
-Not surprisingly, such childhood memories will make you associate injections with punishment and foster increasing fear and mistrust of the doctor or dentist who wields the syringe.
+Often, the parent, caregiver or the doctor will not have explained why the injection is necessary.
+So the child may conclude that the infliction of pain is a punishment for something.
+It’s important to let the child know about the positive aspects of an injection – it will stop pain, make us healthy, protect from nasty illnesses, and so on.

 It may be useful to think of the injection process as having two stages:

-- penetration of the needle and
+- the needle going in and

 - delivery of the local anaesthetic or other medication.

-As long as you can find a dentist who gives painless injections, there should be nothing at all to be feared from part one.
+As long as you can find a dentist who gives painless injections, there should be nothing to be feared from part one.
 And by making a conscious effort to remind yourself that the injection itself is beneficial and keeping it separate from the needle penetration, the whole process should be much more manageable.

 There are various little things that can be done to make injections easier.
 For example:

-IV Sedation (with nitrous oxide)
+- IV Sedation